 When you file a claim to receive Social Security Disability Insurance (SSDI) benefits after becoming disabled, there are several factors that are vital.
-Samuel E. Earley is an experienced SSDI attorney who knows what it takes to help you make a claim with the best chance for success.
+Samuel E. Earley is an experienced Georgia social security disability lawyer who knows what it takes to help you make a social security disability claim with the best chance for success.

 Social Security Disability Insurance (SSDI) is a benefit provided through the Social Security Program.
 You may be familiar with this because, since your first day of work in the public domain, you have paid a percentage of your income into Social Security.
 In 2021, that number is 6.2% (unless you are self-employed, then you pay 12.4%).

 Your work and contributions into Social Security earn you Social Security “credits.”
 For 2021, you earn one credit for each $1,470 in earnings — up to a maximum of four credits per year.
 In order to qualify for SSDI if you become disabled, you will need at least 40 credits or 10 years of work.

 Higher earnings throughout your working career can result in higher benefits.
 However, if you did not work some years, or earned less (and therefore paid less into the program), your benefit amount may be reduced.
 When you became disabled and ceased to work can also affect how and if you qualify for benefits.